nvkim/Flowise-custom/README.md

 # Flowise Embed

-An extension of Flowise Embed that allows you to customize the chatbot with ability to maximize/minimize the chatbot window.
+An extension of Flowise Embed that allows you to customize the chatbot with abilities:
+- to maximize/minimize the chatbot window.
+- to expose onSubmit callback.
+- to expose onOpen callback.
+- to disable the input messages.

 ![Flowise](https://github.com/FlowiseAI/FlowiseChatEmbed/blob/main/images/ChatEmbed.gif?raw=true)